markireland/drag13.github.io/src/posts/typescript-tips-tricks-declarations/content.md

 }
 ```

-This approach named Global augmentation.
-The good news is that you are extending types, so you don't need to redeclare all other properties.
+This approach named "Global Augmentation".
+The good news is that you don't need to redeclare all other properties, you still can use all other.
 The bad news is that you can't override existing properties without manual correcting corresponding .d.ts file.
 If you want to track this issue, check this [link](https://github.com/microsoft/TypeScript/issues/36146)

 ## Adding static methods to the existed class in TypeScript